rflandau/Orv/implementations/slims/README.md

 ## Lack of Graceful Shutdown

-Unlike how the logs read, vaultkeepers do not actually shutdown gracefully.
+Unlike how the logs read, vault keepers do not actually shutdown gracefully.
 The context is immediately cancelled, so all inflight operations will be thrown away.

-Adding a timed waitgroup to vaultkeepers to ensure that all inflights actually complete would easily facilitate true graceful shutdown.
+Adding a timed waitgroup to vault keepers to ensure that all in-flights actually complete would easily facilitate true graceful shutdown.

+## Gossip Hops Limited to 1

+As it says in the title, gossip is implemented, but only supports a single hop.
+In other words, information learned via gossip will not propagate beyond the paired vks.

 # Contributing